Episode 88

 and just staring at me.

-Deer are not like that, it doesn't matter if you're in the middle of nowhere.
+Deer are not not like that.
+It doesn't matter if you're in the middle of nowhere.

-Deer are extremely skittish animals, so they're not gonna sit there and stare at you, especially in middle Georgia.
+Deer are extremely skittish animals.
+So they're not going to sit there and stare at you, especially in middle Georgia.

-It makes enough noise that if you were to do that for any normal, like a deer or something like that, they're gonna run because it's a mechanical noise that shouldn't be there in the middle of the woods, and they would just spook and run.
+It makes enough noise that if you were to do that for any normal, like a deer or something like that, they're going to run because it's a mechanical noise that shouldn't be there in the middle of the woods and they would just spook and run but this thing

 I started walking back just a little bit and kind of keeping it in the scope.